Best video editing software for Mac (2025 edition)

 Cons:

-Editors working on YouTube content, short films, or commercial projects who need advanced grading and audio tools.
+Who it’s for: Editors on YouTube, short films, or commercial projects needing advanced post production tools.

-CapCut has become a go-to editor for creators making short-form content.
-The desktop version for Mac offers timeline editing, sound effects, and AI tools like auto-captions and facial tracking—all for free.
+Why choose it: CapCut is now a go-to editor for short-form creators.
+The desktop Mac version supports timeline editing, effects, and AI-powered tools like auto-captions and facial tracking—all free.

 Pros: